By SOCRadar Research

 Lessons Learned from Cyberattacks in the Healthcare Industry

-Lesson 1: Small hospitals and clinics are targeted since they are considered more accessible options for attackers.
+Small hospitals and clinics are targeted since they are considered more accessible targets for attackers.
 Most minor medical institutions need more human resources and resources to implement the latest cybersecurity precautions.
-To fill this gap, institutions will require external support from security companies.
+To fill this gap, institutions should consider external support from security companies.

 Herein, SOCRadar Attack Surface Management (ASM) solution ‘AttackMapper’ can help organizations gain additional visibility and monitoring of all digital assets in an automated manner.